jcbfshr/obsidian-things/README.md

 - [Iconize] default color overrides separately for Light and Dark options
 - [Iconize] fancy animations make whole sidebar smooth
 - [Iconize] fixed icon margin so you don't have to fiddle with settings (later will be added to Style Settings to switch this off)
+- [Ink] Some minor adjustments to better fit theme aesthetics

 NOTE: This theme seems to be not compatible with **Iconic** plugin!